JHU-PL-Lab/www-fpse/lecture/specification-test.md

 end
 ```

+Here are some pre/post conditions in the above code:
-* Precondition on `remove`: `s` is not empty (it would always fail otherwise)
+* Precondition on `remove`: `s` is not empty (fails otherwise)
 * Stronger precondition on `remove`: `contains x s` must hold
 * Postcondition on `remove` for it returning set `s'`:  `not(contains x s')` - ??
-  - No, this simple "set" data structure is in fact a multiset and this will not always hold
+  - This simple "set" data structure is in fact a **multiset** and this will not always hold
-  - If we were trying to implement an actual set this postcondition would let us catch an error
+  - If we were trying to implement a true set this postcondition would help us catch an error
 * Postcondition on `add x s`: for the resulting set `s'`, `contains x s'` holds

 #### Assertions in code

-* OCaml `assert` can be placed in code to directly verify properties
+* OCaml `assert` statements can be placed in code to directly verify properties
   - program dies if the assertion fails, it should always hold
   - silently returns `()` if it succeeds
 * Example new version of `add` above: